Mount Stuart Square: Architecture

 The majority of buildings throughout the square range from 3 – 5 storeys, however; some of the surviving domestic buildings are 2-storey.
 The later commercial buildings are significantly larger than the former houses, both in height and overall mass.
 The streets are relatively narrow in relation to the large commercial buildings.
 A key characteristic are the variances in the scale between buildings.
 This is especially dramatic where the remaining 2-storey buildings are side by side with imposing 5-storey commercial buildings.
 St Stephens and St James Mansions are large high rise residential buildings constructed in 2003, which occupy a large section of the north western part of the square.
 The Coal Exchange building is of a French Renaissance style, and occupies a central position in the square, rising to five storeys.

 Occupancy

 The square has a mixed commercial, hospitality and residential occupancy.
 It is home to a number of media, marketing, financial, legal and not for profit organisations, including the Wales Council for Voluntary Action, The Royal College of General Practitioners Wales, and Literature Wales.
 Organizations working with the education sector include the Quality Assurance Agency for Higher Education and the National Union of Students Wales.
 There are a number of establishments serving food and drink.
-The Royal Thai Consulate and the Mexican Honorary Consulate in Cardiff have offices in the square.
+The Mexican Honorary Consulate in Cardiff has offices in the square.
 The Exchange Hotel operates from the former Coal Exchange building in the centre of the square.